And today’s muffins are totally acceptable for dessert. Double chocolate, anyone?

-Sometimes baked goods without the presence of fat can be dry and crumbly.
-I can’t stress enough that these are NOT anything like that.
-There is only 1/2 cup of granulated sugar in the whole recipe yielding 12 large muffins.
-1/2 cup of sweetener is not enough, so I use 1/4 cup of honey as well.
+Sometimes baked goods without fat can be dry and crumbly.
+I can’t stress enough that these are NOTHING like that.
+There is only 1/2 cup of granulated sugar in the recipe yielding 12 large muffins.
+1/2 cup of sugar is not enough, so I use 1/4 cup of honey as well.
 A few more wet ingredients are egg whites, greek yogurt, and vanilla extract.
 Instead of using 1 egg, I use two egg whites.

 The dry ingredients are simple: all-purpose flour, whole wheat flour, unsweetened cocoa powder, and your leavening agents.
 You will use 1/2 cup of both flours and the cocoa powder, which I loved.
 It’s so easy to remember!
 You can sift the dry ingredients together, which I did, but this step is not necessary.
 Sifting gets rid of any cocoa powder lumps, making it easy to mix with the other ingredients in the recipe.

 The last thing you’ll add?
 Chocolate chips of course!
 I used mini chocolate chips, but regular size work too.

 If you are looking for a recipe that uses all whole wheat flour, try my healthier chocolate banana muffins instead!